The Last Teddy Bear

 By Henry’s six-month birthday Frankie slept in the bedroom while Steve lumped up on the couch.
 “I hardly know who you are any more, Tony,” said Frankie.
 “I mean Steve.”
 Being unemployed nobody cared what his name was.

 He wondered if Gandolfini the actor was experiencing similar problems.
-Probably not.
-Stars had personal assistants to go to the Seven-Eleven to buy disposable diapers for them.
+Probably not, Steve had read that James Gandolfini the actor had recently died.
+Anyway stars had personal assistants to go to the Seven-Eleven to buy disposable diapers for them.

 “Hiya, Steve,” said Steve Jelinek to Gandolfini, the bear.